gt-marine-robotics-group/Virtuoso/virtuoso_perception/README.md

 ### dock/find_dock_posts_node.py
 This node finds the location of the dock posts using stereo vision (for Roboboat currently).
 The left-most dock has a green marker, there are two white markers around the center dock, and the right-most dock has a red marker.
 Currently being phased out for a more robust solution.

+## Other Algorithms of Note

+### clustering/density_filter.py
+Inspirted by the DBSCAN clustering algorithm typically used for machine learning applications, this algorithm finds clusters of pixels by a similar process.
+Any grayscaled-pixels which have a value greater than 10 are treated as points on a 2d-plane.
+We treat the distance between the midpoints of two adjacent pixels in the image as 1.
+From this "graph" (really just a black and white image where the white pixels are our points), we create clusters using two parameters: epsilon and min_pts.
+For a point to be added to a cluster permanently, it must have at least min_pts points surrounding it no further than epsilon units away.
+Once these clusters have been created, clusters that are too large or too small for us to consider the object desired can be filtered out by length and width.

+### utils/ColorFilter.py
+Colors for objects of choice, such as specifically colored buoys or dock codes can be assigned a range of colors.
+These color ranges are specified as HSV colors rather than RGB or some other color formatting.
+We HSV colors because it is easier to tune our color filter manually.
+Ideally, we would find a way to automate the tuning of our color filter.
+Yes, this file should not be camel cased.

 ## External Subscribed Topics